silverstripe/silverstripe-framework/docs/en/installation/composer.md

 	php composer.phar update

-We currently use [Packagist](https://packagist.org/) to download manage modules, as this is Composer's default repository.
-You can find other modules by searching for "SilverStripe" on Packagist.

 ## Preparing your project for working on SilverStripe

 So you want to contribute to SilverStripe?
 Fantastic!
 There are a couple modules that are helpful